StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 By default, this value is set to `local` (thanks to the `.Values.frost.db.volume.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `Values.frost.db.volume.local.nodeMountPath` configuration key).
 Warning, this default `local` StorageClass cannot be scaled (`replicas` must be always equal to 1).

-To change this default behaviour, simply set the `.Values.frost.db.volume.storageClassName` to point to your desired StorageClass.
+To change this default behaviour, set the `.Values.frost.db.volume.storageClassName` to point to your desired StorageClass.